snabbco/snabb/src/apps/rate_limiter/README.md

 * `rx` - Number of packets received
 * `tx` - Number of packets transmitted
 * `time` - Current time in nanoseconds

+— Method **RateLimiter:set_rate** byte_rate

+Configure the rate limiter to refill its empty its bucket at the new rate of `byte_rate` bytes per second.

 ## Configuration